great-bounty/PyTradingView/README.md

 </div>

-A Python client library for TradingView Widget API. ✨Using Python to interact with TradingView📈, just like using JavaScript🚀🎉
+A Python client library for TradingView Widget API. ✨Using Python to interact with TradingView📈, just like using JavaScript🚀🎉.
+⚠️ **Tips:** You need to download and install the GUI app in order to correctly display the technical indicators you write using this library on TradingView charts.
+You can download the appropriate version of the GUI app from the repository's Releases section.

 [简体中文](README_zh.md) | English